dinnerparty718/leetpy/_System_Design/eg/Facebook_newsfeed.md

 New data might not be shown to the users until they issue a pull request, user request update. response would be empty if there is no update
 2. "Push" model or Fan-out-on-write long polling

+3. hybrid
+   1. celebrity only fan-out-write to those who are online. or who are also celebrity
+   2. user can just pull

+Feed Ranking
+    relevant
+    like
+    comments
+    with pic or video
+    interation between the uesrs

+data partition
+    1. metadata user post partition/sharding -> same as twitter
+    2. user newsFeed partition -> consitent hashing. since only 500 feeds. one user news feed can fit into a single server